Learning in a Small/Big World: Results

-I also show in Appendix~\ref{sec:symmetric} that ignorant learning behavior can be optimal even in a symmetric environment where states and actions are ex-ante identical, i.e., $p^{\omega}$, $u^{\omega}$ and $\overline{l}^{\omega\omega'}$ are the same across all $\omega$ and $\omega'\neq\omega$.
-To see the intuition, consider an example where $N=M$.
+The intuition of the result is as follows.
 To consider all states, the DM allocates one memory state to each action.
 It is thus easy for the DM to alternate between different actions and unavoidably make mistakes.
 Put differently, the updating mechanism is ``noisy".
-This is especially true when $N$ is large as one memory state constitutes only a small part of the automaton.
-If, in contrast, the DM ignores half of the actions, he allocates two memory states to each of the actions he that considers and he switches between actions less frequently.
+This is especially true when $N$ is large as one memory state constitutes only a small part of the automaton or when signals are very noisy.
+If, in contrast, the DM ignores half of the actions, he allocates two memory states to each of the actions that he considers and he switches between actions less frequently.
 This improves his decision making among the smaller set of states that he considers.
-When $N$ is large, the improvement outweighs the loss he incurs among the states that he ignores, because the loss is small to begin with, i.e., the asymptotic utility of a ``noisy" updating mechanism that considers all states is small.
+When $N$ is large or when $\overline{l}^{\omega\omega'}$ is small, the improvement outweighs the loss he incurs among the states that he ignores, because the loss is small to begin with, i.e., the asymptotic utility of a ``noisy" updating mechanism that considers all states is small.

-Comparing Proposition~\ref{prop_bigworldignorance2} with Corollary~\ref{coro_agreesmallworld1} shows that ignorance in learning could be optimal only in big worlds but not in small worlds.
-As mentioned in the literature review (Section~\ref{section:literature}), this explains different behavioral anomalies, including the use of heuristics (\cite{tversky1973availability}), correlation neglect (\cite{enke2019correlation}), persistent over-confidence (\cite{hoffman2017worker} and \cite*{heidhues2018unrealistic}), inattentive learning (\cite{graeber2019inattentive}) and other behaviors of model simplification and misspecification, as optimal strategies in face of complexity.
-It also provides a micro-foundation for the equilibrium concepts proposed in \cite{eyster2005cursed} and \cite{jehiel2005analogy}.
-Importantly, it provides a clear and testable prediction of under what circumstances these behavioral anomalies are more prominent: in big worlds where the complexity of inference problems is high relative to the cognitive ability of individuals.